Virtual classes on pvt TV channel to continue in Bengal till June 10: Edu minister

-The West Bengal government has decided to extend virtual classes originally scheduled for seven days by more than two months, having received an "overwhelming response" from the state board students.
-State Education Minister Partha Chatterjee said the decision was taken by the government to make up for the lessons lost by the students of Classes 9 to 12 in state-aided and state-run schools, owing to the lockdown.
+The West Bengal government has decided to extend virtual classes - originally scheduled for seven days - by over two months, having received an "overwhelming response" from the state board students.
+The decision was taken by the government to make up for the lessons lost by the students of Classes 9 to 12 in state-aided and state-run schools, owing to the lockdown, State Education Minister Partha Chatterjee said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)